s3yonsei/rewind_serverless/README.md

 At the finish of the experiment, the throughput for each iteration is displayed in the terminal.
 For example, `(Iteration 1) Throughput: 17.635092 requests/second`

-To generate CDF graph, execute the following command with the # of iterations of the experiments.
+To generate the CDF graph, execute the following command with the number of iterations of the experiments.
 ```bash
 ./cdf.sh $ITERATION
 ```
-After executing the above command, `cdf.eps` file is generated.
-It contains the CDF graph.
+After executing the command, a file named `cdf.eps` will be generated containing the CDF graph.

 In all subsequent experiments, the `user-memory` value is configured to 4096.